vPotusFlotus/tanzu-kubernetes-grid-demos/Current-limitations-and-issues.md

 Workload Enablement wizard does not allow selection of any other NSX ALB 'cloud'.
 It can only use the 'default' cloud in Avi.
 This is a serious limitation in any case that more than 1 'cloud' defintition are required on the AVI side.
 For example seperate SE groups using seperate networks.
 TO CHECK: Can TKGs cluster defintions override 'default' cloud for the AKO config?

-CSI driver inside TKGs clusters, create a LB entry specifically for the CSI.
-This is undocumented.
-The ports it exects on the Master nodes is also not enabled by default, so this VS turns up and remains RED in the Avi overview.